Starnino/Doctor-Finder/README.md

 At this right moment Mario have 30 different contacts and don’t know who is the right specialist for him.
 Now Mario is confused and, most important things, **still need a doctor!**

-Doctor Finder works with you helping to find the health specialists that you need.
+Doctor Finder helps you to find the health specialists that you need.
 You can search doctor using the map or doing and easily and efficiently research choosing the field that you prefer.**You are not satisfied?
 You want more?** We are the only one that have the Social Advice!

 You don’t know whay is the **Social Advice?** You don't know personally a certain doctor?